[ + link to: A relic of the Old Space Program ]

 Blast Off At Woomera is not in the same class as No Man Friday but I must say I enjoyed re-reading it - in both books I love to be able to return, socially, to the real present (that's to say the 1950's or early 60's) from this weird far future in which we are living now...

-Zendexor: Sorry, you're right.
+Zendexor: I don't have any other side - but sorry, you're right.
 Mustn't be naughty.
 Time now to jump to the next title on my OSP list, which is -

 Something written even earlier!
 Prelude to Space was penned in 1947, though published some years later, in 1953.